 Retaining walls and drop-offs around steps and water are a common hazard.
+Do NOT operate down slope towards or near water, retaining walls, or drop-offs.

 Give yourself a minimum of two mower widths of clearance around these hazards and hand-trim with a walk behind mower or string trimmer.
 Wheels dropping over retaining walls, edges, ditches, embankments, or into water can cause rollovers, which may result in serious injury, death, or drowning.